YerevaNN/yerevann.github.io/_posts/2015-08-15-diabetic-retinopathy-detection-contest-what-we-did-wrong.md

 ## Image preprocessing
 Images from the training and test datasets have very different resolutions, aspect ratios, colors, are cropped in various ways, some are of very low quality, are out of focus etc. Neural networks require a fixed input size, so we had to resize / crop all of them to some fixed dimensions.
 Karen and Tigran looked at many sample images and decided that optimal resolution which preserves the details required for classification is 512x512.
 We thought that in 256x256 we might lose the small details that differ healthy eye images from level 1 images.
 In fact, by the end of the competition we saw that our networks cannot differentiate between level 0 and 1 images even with 512x512, so probably we could safely work on 256x256 from the very beginning (which would be much faster to train).
 All preprocessing was done using [imagemagick](http://www.imagemagick.org/).

 We tried three methods to preprocess the images.
 First, as suggested by Karen and Tigran, we resized the images and then applied the so called _[charcoal](http://www.imagemagick.org/Usage/transform/#charcoal)_ effect which is basically an edge detector.
 This highlighted the signs of blood on the retina.
 One of the challenging problems throughout the contest was to define a naming convention for everything: databases of preprocessed images, convnet descriptions, models, CSV files etc. We used the prefix "_edge_" for anything which was based on the images preprocessed this way.
+The best kappa score achieved on this dataset was 0.42.

 |![_edge_ level 0](/public/2015-08-15/eye-edge-0.jpg "_edge_ level 0") | ![_edge_ level 3](/public/2015-08-15/eye-edge-3.jpg "_edge_ level 3") |
 | --- | --- |